tanyayt/personal_website/_posts/2021-04-04-Sales-Analytics-Data-Reporting-Strategy.md

 - What is sales analytics and why it is important to sales organization?
 - Why do we need data and reporting strategy and what could happen if we don't have a well-defined and well executed data and reporting strategy?
 - How to develop, pilot, and scale up sales reporting strategy?
 - What are the guiding principles in designing sales analytics products?
-And what are the example impelmentations to apply these principles?
+And what are the example implementations to apply these principles?

 Download [PDF]({{ site.baseurl }}/images/doc/TanyaTan_sales_analytics_data_reporting_strategy.pdf)